 8 LMS Metrics To Use In Performance Management Online Training

 How do you know if your employees are really up to the task?
-In this article, I’ll share 8 tips to use LMS metrics for performance management online training.
+In this article, I’ll share 8 tips to use LMS metrics for performance management of online training.

 Performance management online training gives your employees the task-based knowledge and skill-building tools they require.
 Thus, they are equipped to take on everyday challenges with confidence.
 Learning Management Systems offer you the opportunity to continually monitor the effectiveness of your performance management online training program and individual progress.
 Here are 8 top LMS metrics that can help you improve workplace proficiency and task performance.